 No particular technical skills are required to join our team.
-You can still aid us by looking for information online or at your library about a specific topic.
-If you’re a researcher or a student, then it’s very likely that your field of study will have an application germane to the development of this work.
+You can help by looking for information online or at your library about a specific topic.
+If you’re a researcher or a student, then it’s likely that there will be relevant applications of your field of study to the development of this work.
 Below is a list with some of the subjects you can help us to research depending on your training:

-It’s very likely that if you work in any field that hasn’t been listed above, you will still have some important contributions to make to the research that we’re carrying out for the sake of animals.
+It’s likely that if you work in a field that isn’t listed above, you will still have important contributions to make to our research for the sake of animals.
 Don’t hesitate to let us know what your ideas regarding this are!

-You may help by editing or proofreading texts written or translated by other people.
-If you’re fluent in more than one language, you may help us translate our research into other languages where we haven’t published yet.
+You can help by editing or proofreading texts written or translated by other people.
+If you’re fluent in more than one language, you can help us translate our research into other languages.

-People with abilities in graphic design, video editing and infographcis can help us to increase the impact of our research by improving the way it’s presented.
+People with abilities in graphic design, video editing, and infographics can help us to increase the impact of our research by improving the way it’s presented.

-When you join our research team, we will discuss with you what content you may work on considering your interests, skills and time as well as our research agenda.
-Our aim is to maximize the impact of your work in a way that is fully adapted to your availability.
+When you join our research team, we’ll discuss areas of work considering your interests, skills, and time as well as our research agenda.
+Our aim is to maximize the impact of your work in a way that suits your availability.

-You shouldn’t be afraid that your work may not be of the required quality or sophistication.
-In fact, it’s very likely that after you have done some research on a certain topic, you’ll discover that what you will produce can indeed be useful to other people.
-In addition, bear in mind that you won’t work alone, as other people on our team will be helping you with all the technical qualifications needed for your draft to be completed.
-In the end, our editors ensure that our team produces work consistent with our standards of quality.
+Don’t worry that your work might not be of the required quality or sophistication.
+It’s likely that after you have done some research on a certain topic, you’ll discover that what you produce can indeed be useful to other people.
+In addition, bear in mind that you won’t work alone.
+Qualified people on our team will be helping you to complete your draft.
+At the end of the process, our editors ensure that our team produces work consistent with our standards of quality.

-If you’re very busy and can only contribute a tiny amount of work on a specific issue, your help will still be much appreciated.
-Similarly, if you’re a student or have a job that would only allow you to work at limited times during the year, that’s great too.
-You can just let us know when you have some spare time, and we can determine what kind of research you can do during the times you’re free.
+If you’re very busy and can only contribute a small amount of work on a specific issue, your help will still be much appreciated.
+Similarly, if you’re a student or have a job that only allows you to work at limited times during the year, you can just let us know when you have some spare time, and we can determine what kind of research you can do during the times you’re free.